How To Create Your Own Niche Price Comparison Sites

 - A list of retailers in the niche who have an affiliate program for you to work with.

-- A list of the top blogs, forums and social media groups in your niche to start networking as these will be vital for your early traffic.
+- A list of the top blogs, forums, and social media groups in your niche to start networking as these will be vital for your early traffic.

-Price comparison when done on large scale can be super profitable as you can see from the figures above.
+Price comparison when done on a large scale can be super profitable as you can see from the figures above.

-Some of the big names are worth between $29 to $800 million and it's a billion dollar industry.
+Some of the big names are worth between $29 to $800 million and it's a billion-dollar industry.

 Even if you don't have the cash or marketing skills to compete with the big boys you can go niche and find hundreds of untapped markets prime for a price comparison site.

-There's been success in shoes, digital games, bike parts, parcel delivery and craft beer showing that almost any niche has potential as people always want to save money.
+There's been success in shoes, digital games, bike parts, parcel delivery, and craft beer showing that almost any niche has potential as people always want to save money.